averbraeck/opentrafficsim/docs/01-technical/branch-merge-developer.md

 # Branching and Merging in Eclipse and GitHub

-## 1 Make a branch n GitHub to take care of local changes
+## 1 Make a branch in GitHub to take care of local changes

 The branch ensures that working on a temporary inconsistent code base Is not a problem since it is isolated from the main branch (or the stable branch) that users may check out.
 Go to the project and select "branches".
 The number of existing / active branches is given: